chrisl8/ArloBot/README.md

 http://wiki.ros.org/turtlebot_navigation/Tutorials/Autonomously%20navigate%20in%20a%20known%20map
 roslaunch arlobot_bringup minimal.launch
 <New Terminal>
-roslaunch arlobot_bringup amcl_demo.launch map_file:=~/rosmaps/my_map1.yaml
+roslaunch arlobot_navigation amcl_demo.launch map_file:=~/rosmaps/my_map1.yaml
 <GUI based Terminal>
 roslaunch turtlebot_rviz_launchers view_navigation.launch --screen
-NOTE: This is still in progress, it works with simple paths, but also seems quite willing to plow into a wall and spin its wheels desperately against a wall, even though the 3D camera should be telling it that it is smakc against a wall.
-I need to see if there are settings to change for this, see if thare are updates to Navigation in Indigo, and set up my PING/IR sensors to provide Navigation input, and code on the Propeller to provide override fail safe when the PING/IR detect obects that the Kinect/Xtion miss due to its height.
+NOTE: This is still in progress.
+It works pretty well, but needs a little tweaking.
 ```
 Please report an issue for any problems or if you need me to clarify anything!